Nathaniel Mackey: Biography

 Nathaniel Mackey was born in 1947 in Miami, Florida and moved to California at age three when his parents split.
 As a teen, he started listening to jazz at his brother's suggestion, which later influenced his work.
-He visited Princeton University as a high school student along with Gene Washington where he was able to see live jazz in Manhattan.
+He visited Princeton University as a high school student along with Gene Washington and was able to see live jazz in Manhattan.
 The trip was instrumental in the decision to attend the university.
 After he graduated with a BA, he returned to Southern California to teach algebra at a junior high school.

 In 1970, Mackey enrolled in Stanford University for his doctorate.
 His dissertation was about the Black Mountain poets and the poetry they created with the human rhythms of breath and utterance.
 After graduation, he taught at University of Wisconsin and the University of Southern California before moving on to the literature department at the University of California, Santa Cruz in 1979.
 He held that position until 2010 when he moved with his family to North Carolina to take a position at Duke University.

 Poetry

 Mackey's books of poetry include the chapbooks Four for Trane (1978) and Septet for the End of Time (1983); and the books Eroding Witness (1985), School of Udhra (1993), Whatsaid Serif (1998), Splay Anthem (2006), Nod House (2011), and Blue Fasa (2016), as well as the books Tej Bet, So's Notice, and Nerve Church, which were published together as a boxed set called Double Trio in 2021.
 In 2016, Black Ocean Books published a collection called Lay Ghost that featured songs that later appeared in So's Notice.

 Mackey's poetry combines African mythology, African-American musical traditions, and Modernist poetic experiment.
-His several ongoing serial projects explore the relationship of poetry and historical memory, as well as the ritual power of poetry and song.
+His ongoing serial projects, "Song of the Andoumboulou" and "Mu", explore the relationship of poetry and historical memory, as well the dissonance between his American context and those of Africa and the Middle-East.